geoffreymagana/PLP-Hackathon-3.0/README.md

 ```

 #### Paystack
 Create product/payment links in your Paystack dashboard.
-You will add these links directly to the pricing page component.
 For post-payment redirection, set the redirect URL in your Paystack dashboard to point to `/payment/complete` (e.g., `https://your-domain.com/payment/complete`).

+#### Google Sign-In
+To enable Google Sign-In, you must add your application's domain to the list of authorized domains in the Firebase console:
+1. Go to the Firebase Console -> Authentication -> Settings -> Authorized Domains.
+2. Click "Add Domain" and enter the domain of your deployed application (e.g., `your-app-name.vercel.app` or `your-custom-domain.com`).

 #### Push Notifications (VAPID Keys)
 ```bash